Everything You Need to Know About Law Firm Revenue

 • Collection rate: The number of hours collected divided by the number of hours invoiced).

-While these metrics are important, however, revenue is not all just about hard numbers.
+Metrics are important, however, revenue is not just about hard numbers.
 If you want to increase your firm’s revenue over the long term, you need to prioritize your clients.
-As this episode of our Matters podcast discusses, client feedback matters.
+As this episode of our Matters podcast discusses, client feedback is important.

 By regularly collecting, analyzing, then using client feedback to improve your firm’s workflows and find new opportunities, you can grow your firm in a way that works for the people you serve.
 You’ll also likely enjoy increased revenue.